udabasili/topfashion/README.md

 # Top Fashion
 This is a sample clothing shop built  with  React , Node  amongst other libraries.
-Users have the ability to sign Up , add the products already listed to shopping carts and simulate a credit card payments.
+Users have the ability to:
+- Create new accounts
+- Shop through the products already listed as samples
+- Simulate a credit card payments.

 So basically the user get to have the full experience of an actually online clothing store without making any payment